zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Workflows.md

 _Read Only_
 The name of the workflow.
 To rename a workflow, right click on the workflow in the 'My Workflows' tab, and click 'Rename'.

+### Resume Workflow on Failure
+_Required_
+Set this to true to allow the workflow to resume from the last failed task.
+This means that the workflow will pick up from where it left off in the event of a task failing.
+This setting defaults to true.

+This will only apply to tasks where the [Can Resume from Failure](../Settings-Section/Common-Task-Settings#Can-Resume-from-Failure) setting is true.

+If set to false, the workflow will always start from the begining regardless of the outcome of the previous run.

 ### Show Help On Startup
 _Required_
 Set to true to display the documentation when the workflow is opened.